mike-weiner/display-event-locations-tec/README.md

 ### Does this plugin display anything other than the name of the event's location?

 Yes.
 You can choose to display just the name of the location or the name of the location and the full address of the location underneath.
-Please see the screenshots for all of the different options you have about what information you can add to the tooltip.
+See the [screenshots](https://github.com/mike-weiner/display-event-locations-tec/tree/master/assets) for all of the different ways you can display information within the tooltip.

-Please see the FAQ titled ["How do I display the street address underneath the location name within the looptip?"](https://github.com/mike-weiner/display-event-locations-tec/blob/master/README.md#how-do-i-display-the-street-address-underneath-the-location-name-within-the-looptip) to learn how to enanle the street address within the tooltip.
+See the FAQ titled ["How do I display the street address underneath the location name within the looptip?"](https://github.com/mike-weiner/display-event-locations-tec/blob/master/README.md#how-do-i-display-the-street-address-underneath-the-location-name-within-the-looptip) to learn how to enanle the street address within the tooltip.

 ### How do I display the street address underneath the location name within the looptip?